kaishin/speedsterapp.com/source/privacy.md

 ## 4. What are my opt-out rights?

 You can stop the collection of *Non Personal Information* by the *Application* easily by uninstalling the *Application*.
 You may use the standard uninstall processes as may be available as part of your system.
-If you wish the IP information data that was collected on your behalf to be deleted from the public API servers, please contact support with the IP address in question and we will do our best to fulfill your request.

 ## 5. Data Retention Policy